aidan729/aidan729/README.md

 ### A little bit about me ℹ️

-- Currently working on a reverse engineering toolkit and cyber security toolkit
+- Currently working on a reverse engineering toolkit
 - Currently working on a DAW (Digital Audio Workstation) written in Rust
 - Passionate about cyber security, reverse engineering, and audio software development